Cranberry sauce is so easy to make with just 3 ingredients. It is tangy, sweet and perfect for your holiday meal. Try it today for an easy side dish.

 - Cinnamon Stick: You may like the flavor of a cinnamon stick in your cranberry sauce.
 Stir with a cinnamon stick while the sauce is cooking.

 - Fresh or Frozen Cranberries: We have made this recipe with fresh or frozen and it works great.

 How to store:

-Just place it in an air tight container in the fridge until ready to serve.
+Cranberry sauce is perfect to make ahead of time.
+Since it is served chilled, just place it in an air tight container in the fridge until ready to serve.